DavidCGranger/Dell-Precision-7520-Legacy-macOS/README.md

 Download this repo and place the EFI folder into your internal drive's EFI partition...
 That's it.

-## How to Install macOS Ventura
+## How to Install macOS Catalina

-1. Have a working install of macOS, [download](https://mrmacintosh.com/macos-ventura-13-full-installer-database-download-directly-from-apple/) the full installer package, install it to get the installer app, then make a bootable Installer with `createinstallmedia` by using this command in Terminal `sudo /Applications/Install\ macOS\ Ventura.app/Contents/Resources/createinstallmedia --volume /Volumes/NameOfTheUSB`
+1. Have a working install of macOS, [download](https://apps.apple.com/de/app/macos-catalina/id1466841314?mt=12) the Installer using the App Store, then make a bootable Installer with `createinstallmedia` by using this command in Terminal `sudo /Applications/Install\ macOS\ Catalina.app/Contents/Resources/createinstallmedia --volume /Volumes/NameOfTheUSB`

 After you have created a bootable Installer, copy the EFI folder to the EFI partition of the installer drive and install as usual (GUID Partiton Map; APFS).
 After the installation, mount the EFI partition of the installed OS and copy the EFI folder to its partition.